 - Dr Dhruv Parekh, Associate Professor in Critical Care and Respiratory Medicine, University of Birmingham

-- Dr Jenny Rivers, Deputy Director of Research & Innovation, Great Ormond Street Hospital for Children NHS Foundation Trust
+- Dr Jenny Rivers, Director of Research & Development, Barts Health NHS Trust

 - Dr Sarah Stock, Reader & Honorary Consultant in Maternal and Fetal Medicine, University of Edinburgh